TCR Registration Mastery

 Retail messaging typically spans multiple use cases requiring separate campaign registrations.

-Transactional consent (order confirmations, shipping) flows naturally from purchase completion.
+Consent Separation: Transactional consent flows naturally from purchase completion.
 Marketing consent requires explicit separate opt-in with clear frequency disclosure.
 Bundling consent creates TCPA exposure.

 External Vetting Investment